 How is the fixed-rate interest calculated?

 Banks use several factors to set the interest rate for fixed-rate mortgage products.
-The United States Federal Reserve determines the bank reserve requirements which your lender will observe when setting the interest rate.
+The United States Federal Reserve determines the requirements your lender follows when it sets the interest rate.

-Banks will also take into account the prime rate and the level of competition within the market.
-Banks will also consider economic factors such as inflation, the demand for money throughout the country, and stock market levels.
+Banks also take into account the prime rate and the level of competition within the market.
+Banks consider economic factors such as inflation, the demand for money throughout the country and stock market levels.

 Pros and cons of a fixed-rate mortgage (FRM)

 - Simplicity.
-FRMs are generally easier to compare than adjustable-rate mortgages (ARMs) as the math is more straightforward and you don’t have to consider the complex indexes and margins associated with ARMs.
+FRMs are generally easier to compare than adjustable-rate mortgages (ARMs) since the math is more straightforward and you don’t have to consider the complex indexes and margins associated with ARMs.

-- Ability to pay down principal.
-Most FRMs don’t have restrictive prepayment penalties, so you can make extra payments towards the principal without a penalty.
+- Pay down the principal.
+Most FRMs don’t have restrictive prepayment penalties, so you could make extra payments toward the principal without a penalty.
 Find out your lender’s policies before attempting to pay down your mortgage early.

 - Protected from inflation.
-Regardless of changes to inflation in the market, your interest rate will remain stable throughout your loan term.
+Regardless of changes to inflation in the market, your interest rate remains stable throughout your loan term.

 - Market risk.
-You won’t benefit from any interest rate falls.
+You won’t benefit from any drop in interest rates unless you refinance.